alanmitchell/bmon-website/guide/setup-bmon.md

 Energy Reports are one of the data analysis tools that BMON provides.
 These reports provide graphs and information that help you identify possible energy savings opportunities in your buildings.
-Click below for additional explanation on Energy Reports and go to this section for far more detail \[Link to: Section 4 How to Use the BMON Sensor Data, Analyzing Data, Energy Reports\].
+Click below for additional explanation on Energy Reports and go to [this section for far more detail](use-data#energy-reports).

 <details markdown="1">